jg-rp/liquid/docs/api/exceptions.md

 Exception raised when the maximum context depth is reached.

 Usually indicates recursive use of render or include tags.

+## liquid.exceptions.TemplateTraversalError

+`class liquid.exceptions.TemplateTraversalError(*args, linenum=None, filename=None)`

+Exception raised when an AST node or expression can not be visited..

 ## liquid.exceptions.UndefinedError